 - The first thing to do is look in the My Files app and tap Downloads.

-- You may be able to find previously downloaded images by opening the Google app, then tap More at the bottom left and Collections.
+- You may be able to find previously downloaded images by opening the Google app, tapping More at the bottom left, and then Collections.

 Issue: Moisture in charging port